dczmer/davelab/01_developer-productivity/01_zsh-configuration/03_completion/README.md

-# 03 - The Completion System
+# Configuring ZSH For Everyday Use 03 - The Completion System

 ## Objective